kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: January 21, 2017

+**Today's Progress**: Today I worked study more one time the leaflet.js to implement a problem.
+I learn how to set a marker, a polygon and a circle in the map, and all these things are keep in one variable, it's awesome the power of javascript.

+**Thoughts:** I thought don't get into this day, but  I did my progress, a small, but it was ok!

+**Link to work:**

 ### Day 15: January 20, 2017

 **Today's Progress**: Today I worked in the the style of the app.